What is a burn or scald?

-- If the patient is on fire, drop them to the ground and roll them or cover them in a blanket to put out the flames.
+- If the person is on fire, drop them to the ground and roll them or cover them in a blanket to put out the flames.

 - If there is an electrical current, turn off the electricity.

 - If it’s a chemical burn, take off any contaminated clothing and wash the affected area of skin with plenty of water, continuing for up to 60 minutes.
 For dry chemicals, brush off the chemicals before putting the burnt area under water.